-At each reporting date, the Organization measures its financial assets and liabilities at amortized cost (including any impairment in the case of financial assets), except for restricted investments which are measured at fair value.
+At each reporting date, the Organization measures its financial assets and liabilities from transactions not concluded with related parties at amortized cost (including any impairment in the case of financial assets), except for investments and restricted investments which are measured at fair value.
+With respect to the financial assets and liabilities from related party transactions, the Organization measures them using the cost method (including any impairment in the case of financial assets).